 LIBS Additional libraries.
 This variable can also contain linker options, e.g. to switch between static and dynamic linking.
-(Cactus adds a -1 prefix to library while the compilers and linkers are autodetected.
+(Cactus adds a -1 prefix to library names, but does not modify linker options.)
+Warning: This variable is ignored while the compilers and linkers are autodetected.
 This can lead to strange errors while configuring.
-You can pass the additional libraries in the variable LD instead.
-Any other library directories.
-This reminishes can also contain linker entires.
+You can pass the additional libraries in the variable

+LD instead.

-- LIBDIRS Any other library directories.
+LIBDIRS Any other library directories.
 This variable can also contain linker options.

-(Cactus adds an -L prefix to library directories, but does not modify linker options.) - Extra include directories
+(Cactus adds an -L prefix to library directories, but does not modify linker options.)

+Extra include directories